hectorgonzalezo/rock-paper-scissor/README.md

-# Rock, Paper, Scissor implemented on Javascript.
+# Rock, Paper, Scissors

+Implemented on Javascript.
-Done as part of The Odin Project's curriculum
+Done as part of The Odin Project's curriculum.